Kotlin/kotlinx-kover/README.md

 ### Configuring aggregated reports
-Aggregated report provides report using combined classpath and coverage stats from the project in which plugin is applied and all its subprojects.
+Aggregated reports combine classpath and coverage stats from the project in which the plugin is applied and all of its subprojects.

-If you need to change the name of the XML report file or HTML directory, you may configure the corresponding tasks in the project in which the plugin is applied (usually this is the root project).
+If you need to change the name of the XML report file or HTML directory, you may configure the corresponding tasks in the project in which the plugin is applied (usually this is the root project):

 <details open>
 <summary>Kotlin</summary>